 About BakingTECH

-BakingTech is the baking industry’s leading technology conference and exposition.
-ASB’s annual conference offers technical solutions, insight and experience.
-Over 1,000 baking professionals participate in a number of venues where knowledge and information is shared.
+BakingTECH celebrates 100-years of technical education for the baking industry.
+ASB’s annual conference offers technical solutions, insight, and experience.
+Over 1,000 baking professionals participate in a number of educational sessions where knowledge and information is shared.